 When an threshold is violated in your network, an event occurs and multiple events correlate to trigger an alarm.
 An event can not be deleted from the UI.
 Event for an Alert is stored for 7 days by default in the database and deleted automatically.

-NetFlow Analyzer allows you to customise alerts and the type of notification.
-You can choose to be notified via SMS, email, SNMP trap or log a ticket.
+NetFlow Analyzer allows you to customize alerts and the type of notification.
+You can choose to be notified via SMS, email, SNMP trap, SysLogs, web alarms, run a program, or log a ticket.

-You can receive SMS notifications by providing the mobile number.
+7. For SMS based alerts can be generated by providing the mobile number.

 NetFlow Analyzer also allows you to log alerts as SDP tickets.
 Service desk plus is available as an plug-in, and it has to be integrated with NetFlow Analyzer under Settings → Basic Settings → Add-ons/Products Integration → ServiceDesk Plus and configure the ServiceDesk Plus add-on integration, for this option to be available.